MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/security.md

 # Develop secure WebView2 apps
 <!-- old title: # Best practices for developing secure WebView2 applications -->

 WebView2 allows developers to host web content in the native applications.
-When used correctly, hosting web content offers several advantages, such as using web-based UI, accessing features of the web platform, sharing code cross-platform, and so on.
+When used correctly, hosting web content offers several advantages, such as using web-based UI, accessing features of the web platform, or sharing code cross-platform.

 In a web browser, websites are granted limited powers in a sandboxed environment.
 However, when hosting web content in a native application, the web content can access the native application's resources and APIs.
 This can lead to security vulnerabilities if the web content is not properly isolated from the host application.
 To avoid these vulnerabilities, follow the below practices to improve the security of your WebView2 application.

 <!-- ====================================================================== -->